Skip to content

 Are your deductibles set for you, or for the carrier?

-The Texas Department of Insurance notes that deductibles apply to collision, comprehensive, and uninsured/underinsured motorist claims, but never to claims against the at-fault driver's insurance.
+The Texas Department of Insurance notes that a deductible applies to collision, comprehensive, and uninsured or underinsured motorist claims, but never to claims against the at-fault driver's insurance.
 Most households accept whatever deductible the carrier set without ever asking what the right number is for their family.

 Technical Detail Common deductible levels in Texas auto are $250, $500, $1,000, and $2,500.
 Industry rate data shows that increasing a collision deductible from $500 to $1,000 typically saves $100 to $200 per year at most major carriers.
 Increasing further to $2,500 saves more but creates real out-of-pocket exposure on a fender-bender.
 The right deductible matches what your household can comfortably absorb without strain.
 A high-net-worth household with $50,000 in liquid savings can afford a $2,500 deductible and capture the premium savings.
-A household living closer to the line should not stretch the deductible just to save on premium.
+A household living closer to the line should not stretch the deductible just to shave premium.
 Comprehensive deductibles deserve their own conversation, particularly in Texas where hail risk is elevated.
-State Farm's internal claims data shows the average comprehensive claim totals roughly $2,100, which means a $2,500 comprehensive deductible may eliminate most claim payouts entirely.
+Industry claims data puts the average comprehensive claim near $2,100, which means a $2,500 comprehensive deductible may eliminate most claim payouts entirely.

 Charles in Plain English